DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - algorithms themselves are not secret; they have extensive public details about history and how they function

 - 3.5.5 Industrial Control Systems (ICS)
-    - **Industrial control systems (ICS)**: a form of computer-management device that controls industrial processes and machines, also known as operational technology (OT): ICS examples include distributed control systems (DCSs), programmable logic controllers
-(PLCs), and supervisory control and data acquisition (SCADA).
+    - **Industrial control systems (ICS)**: a form of computer-management device that controls industrial processes and machines, also known as operational technology (OT): ICS examples include distributed control systems (DCSs), programmable logic controllers (PLCs), and supervisory control and data acquisition (SCADA).
     - **Supervisory control and data acquisition (SCADA)**: systems used to control physical devices like those in an electrical power plant or factory; SCADA systems are well suited for distributed environments, such as those spanning continents
         - some SCADA systems still rely on legacy or proprietary communications, putting them at risk, especially as attackers gain knowledge of such systems and their vulnerabilities
         - SCADA risk mitigations:
-            - isolate networks
+            - ✏️isolate networks
-            - limit access physically and logically
+            - ✏️limit access physically and logically
-            - restrict code to only essential apps
+            - ✏️restrict code to only essential apps
-            - log all activity
+            - ✏️log all activity
 - 3.5.6 Cloud-based systems (e.g., Software as a Service (SaaS), Infrastructure as a Service (IaaS), Platform as a Service (PaaS))
     - **Cloud-based systems**: on-demand access to computing resources available from almost anywhere
     - Cloud's primary challenge: resources are outside the org’s direct control, making it more difficult to manage risk